Ron MacDonald (politician)

-Ronald Joseph MacDonald (born 23 June 1955 in New Waterford, Nova Scotia) was a member of the House of Commons of Canada from 1988 to 1997, as the Member of Parliament for Dartmouth.
+Ronald Joseph MacDonald (born 23 June 1955 in New Waterford, Nova Scotia) was a member of the House of Commons of Canada from 1988 to 1997, as the member of parliament for Dartmouth.
 By career, he was a business executive.
 He also served as the executive director of the Nova Scotia Liberal Association.

 Early career

-During his time as an MP he held various positions including Chair of the Standing Committee on Fisheries and Oceans, Chair of the Atlantic Liberal Caucus and Chair of the Caucus Committee on Political Organization.
+During his time as an MP he was chair of the Standing Committee on Fisheries and Oceans, the Atlantic Liberal Caucus and the Caucus Committee on Political Organization.
 MacDonald was also vice-chair of the Standing Committee of Consumer and Corporate affairs and Government Operations.

 In 1996 he was appointed by the Prime Minister of Canada as Parliamentary Secretary of International Trade.
 He also served as the executive director of the Nova Scotia Liberal Association.

 MacDonald won the Dartmouth electoral district for the Liberal party in the 1988 and 1993 Federal elections.
 After serving in the 34th and 35th Canadian Parliaments, MacDonald left federal politics in 1997 and did not seek re-election.

 Prior to his election to the Canadian Parliament, he served for 2 years as the Special Assistant to the Deputy Prime Minister of Canada, as well as serving as Chief of Staff to leader of the Government in the Senate of Canada.